A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Practical issues

 and

 respectively.
-Plugging these into~\eqref{eq:lnopt}, we obtain an estimator of $\ell_n^{opt}$ which shall be denoted as $\hat \ell_n^{opt}$ as we continue.
+Plugging these into~(\ref{eqlnopt}), we obtain an estimator of $\ell_n^{\mathrm{opt}}$ which shall be denoted as $\hat\ell _n^{\mathrm{opt}}$ as we continue.

-The above estimator depends on the choice of the integer $L$ appearing in~\eqref{eq:hat_sigma_K_n}.
-To estimate $L$, we suggest proceeding along the lines of \citet[Section 3.2]{PolWhi04} \citep[see also][page 1112]{PapPol01}.
-Let $\hat \rho_j(k)$, $j \in \{1,\dots,d\}$, be the autocorrelation function at lag $k$ estimated from the sample $X_{1j},\dots,X_{nj}$.
-For any $j \in \{1,\dots,d\}$, let $L_j$ be the smallest integer after which $\hat \rho_j(k)$ appears negligible.
-Notice that the latter can be determined automatically by means of the algorithm described in detail in \citet[Section 3.2]{PolWhi04}.
+The above estimator depends on the choice of the integer $L$ appearing in~(\ref{eqhatsigmaKn}).
+To estimate~$L$, we suggest proceeding along the lines of Politis and White (\cite{PolWhi04}, Section~3.2) (see also Paparoditis and Politis \cite{PapPol01}, page 1112).
+Let $\hat\rho_j(k)$, $j \in\{1,\ldots,d\}$, be the autocorrelation function at lag $k$ estimated from the sample $X_{1j},\ldots,X_{nj}$.
+For any $j \in\{1,\ldots,d\}$, let $L_j$ be the smallest integer after which $\hat\rho_j(k)$ appears negligible.
+Notice that the latter can be determined automatically by means of the algorithm described in detail in Politis and White (\cite{PolWhi04}, Section~3.2).
 Our implementation is based on Matlab code by A.J.
 Patton (available on his web page) and its \textsf{R} version by J. Racine and C. Parmeter.
-Then, we merely suggest taking $L = 2\psi(L_1,\dots,L_d )$, where $\psi$ is some aggregation function such as the median, the mean, the minimum or the maximum.
-The previous approach is clearly not the only possible multivariate extension of the procedure of \cite{PolWhi04}.
-Nonetheless, the choice $\psi = \mathrm{median}$ was found to give meaningful results in our Monte Carlo experiments partially reported in Section~\ref{sec:mc}.
+Then, we merely suggest taking $L = 2\psi(L_1,\ldots,L_d )$, where $\psi$ is some aggregation function such as the median, the mean, the minimum or the maximum.
+The previous approach is clearly not the only possible multivariate extension of the procedure of Politis and White \cite{PolWhi04}.
+Nonetheless, the choice $\psi= \mathrm{median}$ was found to give meaningful results in our Monte Carlo experiments partially reported in Section~\ref{secmc}.